abdullahbokl/color_converter/README.md

 # Color Converter

-This Dart package provides a utility class for converting hex color codes to various color types.
+This Dart package provides a utility class for converting both hex color codes and `Color` objects to various color types.
 It supports conversion to `Color`, `ColorSwatch`, `HSVColor`, `HSLColor`, `MaterialColor`, and `MaterialAccentColor`.

 ## Features